MaxRobertsDear/CV/README.md

 Highly interested in technologies that bring about positive change.

 **Master's Final Year Project**
-My passion for progressive technologies motivated me to build a [lung-on-a-chip](https://www.linkedin.com/in/maxrobertsdear/#experience-section) (see Experience Section - Research Assistant.)
+My passion for progressive technologies led me to build a [lung-on-a-chip](https://www.linkedin.com/in/maxrobertsdear/#experience-section) (Experience Section - Research Assistant.)

 * Learning by context - I developed the skill of focussing my learning when faced with an unfamiliar discipline.
 * Prototyping - I fabricated a simple example to familiarise myself with the process before adding complexity.